Carl Hagelin: Los Angeles Kings

-Washington Capitals
+Washington Capitals and retirement

 On 21 February 2019, the Kings traded Hagelin to the Washington Capitals in exchange for a third-round pick in the 2019 NHL Entry Draft and a conditional sixth-round pick in the 2020 NHL Entry Draft.
 The Kings also retained 50% of Hagelin's salary as part of the deal.

 On 16 June 2019, the Capitals re-signed Hagelin to a four-year, $11 million contract extension with an annual average of $2.75 million.

 Hagelin played on the fourth line with Nic Dowd and Garnet Hathaway throughout the 2020–21 NHL season.

+During a Capitals practice on 1 March 2022, Hagelin suffered a severe eye injury, necessitating two surgeries to avoid losing his left eye entirely, and resulting in a partial loss of vision.
+The following off-season, Hagelin additionally had an arthroscopic procedure on his hip, ruling him out indefinitely; this was further followed by a full hip resurfacing in February 2023, his fourth surgery in the span of a year, which resulted in him missing the entire 2022–23 season.
+Hagelin ultimately announced his retirement on 30 August 2023, citing ongoing complications from his eye injury.

 Personal life

 Hagelin was born in Nykvarn and grew up in Södertälje.
 Hagelin's older brother Bobbie is a former professional ice hockey player for Södertälje SK in the Swedish Elite League and for Rødovre Mighty Bulls in the Danish AL-Bank Ligaen.
 Carl is the great-grandson of Boris Hagelin.
-He married long-time girlfriend Erica Uebel on July 16, 2017.
+He married long-time girlfriend Erica Uebel on 16 July 2017.
 They have two children, a daughter, born in 2018 and a son born in 2020.